rinworks/terabu/NOTES.md

   The three drives that form a 'sisterhood' are called _NAME_0, _NAME_1, and _NAME_2, with _NAME_0 being the primary drive.
 They are single-volume drives with volume label set to their name.
-The backed-up data in each drive is stored under the top-level folder _NAME_. _NAME_ has exactly 4 letters, all caps.
+The backed-up data in each drive is stored under the top-level folder _NAME_. _NAME_ has at most 4 letters, all caps.
 It is kept small to keep overall path lengths from getting too long.